 The team in NUI Galway, made of 39 members in 2017, is the largest of the Cell EXPLORERS teams.
 It is made up mostly of undergraduate Biomedical Sciences, Biotechnology or General Science students.
 The team also includes postgraduate students and staff from the School of Natural Sciences.
 Volunteers contribute as much time as they have available to different activities throughout the semester and especially around National Science Week.
 Some use their time volunteering with Cell EXPLORERS to apply for the NUI Galway ALIVE certificate which recognises the contribution that volunteers give to their communities.
 The NUI Galway team activities are coordinated by Dr. Grenon, Janic Schulte, Sarah Carroll, Dr. Brumovská (see below) and by the work of a part-time preparation coordinator employed during the first semester (see testimonials of past coordinators here).

 Cell EXPLORERS Demonstrators in the SFI Discover hands-on science workshop tent of the St. Patrick's Festival Big Day Out 2015.

 Cell EXPLORERS GSTF Exhibition Day workshops 2015.
 Left, a Cell EXPLORERS demonstrator explains the red blood cell game in the Little Cells workshop.
-Above, demonstrators in the Fantastic DNA workshop.
+Right, demonstrators in the Fantastic DNA workshop.

 Current coordinating members